National digital identity systems: General characteristics

 However, a national digital identity system reduces anonymity and puts people at risk of data breaches.
 They may also be prone to human rights abuses.

 Asia

+Bhutan

+Bhutan has implemented two previous NDI systems based upon blockchain technollgoy with its first digital citizen being the Bhutan Crown Prince, Jigme Namgyel Wangchuck.

+In October 2025, the newest system based upon Ethereum was announced by the Bhutan Crown Prince Jigme Namgyel Wangchuck, Vitalik Buterin, and Aya Miyuguchi to be released in early 2026.

 China

-China's Resident Identity Card cross references to other services (banking, Internet service providers, etc.) and thus acts as a digital identity system.

 India

 In India, the Aadhaar card is used as a digital ID service, mainly for government institutions.

 Iran

 The Iranian identity card is ubiquitous.

 Singapore

 Singapore's SingPass is being extended to National Digital Identity for government services, though the intent is to extend it to private institutions.
 The corporate login version is called CorpPass.

 Europe

 European Union

 On June 3, 2021, the European Commission proposed a framework for a European Digital Identity.
 It is planned to be available to citizens, residents, and business within the EU.
 Though it should be suitable for online and offline private and public services, it can be used by participants for personal identification or to provide confirmation about specific personal information.
 Benefits included are the EU wide recognition of every digital identity card, a secure way on how to control the amount of data and information the user wants to share with the services as well as the simple operation via digital wallets using several mobile devices.